Hiring or Assigning a Project Manager (Part 1)

 3. Qualities of the project manager under consideration

-According to the PMBOK Guide, Fourth Edition, understanding and applying the tools and techniques of project management is not enough for success.
+According to the PMBOK Guide, understanding and applying the tools and techniques of project management is not enough for success.
 The effective PM must also possess strong characteristics in these areas:

 - Knowledge: This refers to what the project manager knows about project management.

 - Performance: This refers to what the project manager is able to do or accomplish while applying their project management knowledge.

 - Personal: This refers to how the project manager behaves when performing the project or related activity.
 Personal effectiveness encompasses attitudes, core personality characteristics and leadership--the ability to guide the project team while achieving project objectives and balancing the project constraints.

 So what does this mean when attempting to hire or assign the right PM for your situation?
 Let's look at each quality individually.

 - Project management knowledge can be tricky to assess unless you have a wealth of PM experience yourself.
 So the best advice I can give here is to hire only certified PMs.
 PMP is the global standard in my opinion, but other certifications such as PRINCE2® and Agile can be considered as well.

 - Performance is best reflected in verifiable experience.
 Ask about the PM's accomplishments and project experience.
 If you are satisfied based on your conversations, then verify the results when checking references.

 - Finally, we come to the candidate's personal traits.
 This is harder to measure and falls into what might be called the art of project management.
 You will get a good feel for personality during your interview process; attitudes can be assessed then as well.
 But leadership, which I consider the most important quality, is going to rely on a combination of references and just plain gut instinct.